GeoffDougherty67/resume-webpage/README.md

 THIS IS NOT MY ACTUAL RESUME.
 The inaccurate dates, skills and descripitions were haphazardly entered.
-It was a project in.
+It was a project in CSS.
 # resume-webpage
 a webpage resume in html/css
 Project can be viewed here: